-I wanted to circulate the air, and to keep air moving through the high efficiency air filter that most of our houses had.
-Later I learned that in many scenarios fan “on” is not a good idea.
+I wanted to circulate the air and keep air moving through the high-efficiency air filter that most of our houses had.
+Later, I learned that fan “on” is not a good idea in many scenarios.

-Condensate on the coil after a cooling call with the fan running will evaporate back into the living space.
-Some thermostats combat this by having a fan off period at the end of a cooling call to let the coil drain.
+After a cooling call with the fan running, condensate on the coil will evaporate back into the living space.
+Some thermostats combat this by having a fan “off” period at the end of a cooling call to let the coil drain.

-If the ducts are in unconditioned spaces, outside the thermal envelope of the house, the sensible heat will be added back to the space.
-If the ducts are warmer than the air traveling through them there will be a transfer of heat.
-If there is any duct leakage latent heat (moisture) will be added as well.
+If the ducts are in unconditioned spaces outside the house's thermal envelope, the sensible heat will be added back to the space.
+If the ducts are warmer than the air traveling through them, there will be heat transfer.
+If there is any duct leakage, latent heat (moisture) will be added as well.
 Latent heat gains do not only apply to return duct leaks.
 Supply air leakage can also contribute to this.

-It is common that the HVAC system can cause the house to go into a negative pressure.
-When this happens sensible and latent heat will be added.
+Commonly, the HVAC system can cause the house to go under negative pressure.
+When this happens, sensible and latent heat will be added.
 A common cause of the pressure imbalance is when the duct system is in an attic or crawl space, and the return duct has fewer connections than the supply ducts.

-Since the supply has more connections than the return there is more of a potential to leak air.
-If the supply air leaks into the attic or crawl space this can cause the living space to go into a negative pressure.
+Since the supply has more connections than the return, there is more of a potential to leak air.
+If the supply air leaks into the attic or crawl space, this can cause the living space to go under negative pressure.
 The leaked air is replaced with either attic, crawl space, or outside air.
-One CFM in = one CFM out.
+One CFM (M3/h) in = one CFM (M3/h) out.

 Ducts in conditioned spaces with panned returns can add latent and sensible heat as well.
 This happens when the panned joists and studs are not sealed by the HVAC contractor on all six sides.
-Joists and studs are part of the building network that when not air sealed during construction, by the builder, they will communicate with air outside the building envelope.
-With blower door testing, and air changes per hour requirements now code in many jurisdictions houses are being built much tighter.
+Joists and studs are part of the building network.
+When not air-sealed during construction by the builder, they will communicate with the air outside the building envelope.
+With blower door testing and air changes per hour requirements now code in many jurisdictions, houses are being built much tighter.
 In an older home, with panned returns, expect to be bringing in some outside air.

-Even if the ducts are sealed, and 100% in the conditioned space it still costs money to run the fan.
+Even if the ducts are sealed and 100% in the conditioned space, it still costs money to run the fan.
 Running a PSC motor 24/7 can be costly.
-(ECM motors on a property sized duct system do have considerably lower operating cost when compared to PSC motors.)
+(ECM motors on a properly sized duct system have considerably lower operating costs when compared to PSC motors.)

 The goal is to get maximum customer comfort with minimum power usage and maximum system longevity.
-In many cases the fan being left in the ON position detracts from these goals.
+In many cases, leaving the fan in the ON position detracts from these goals.